The Good Book Club Bible Challenge

-This Advent, join the St. Peter's community as we engage with the Word of God and explore issues of social justice, poverty, and compassion for all of God's children.
-This is a 40-day reading challenge, which we begin on December 4 and complete in January, transformed.
+This Lent, join the St. Peter's community, Forward Movement, Presiding Bishop Michael Curry and over 25 Episcopal organizations as we engage with the Word of God and explore the Gospel of Luke.
+This is a 50-day reading challenge, which we begin on February 11 and complete at Easter, transformed.

 Why read the Bible?

 The Bible Challenge began as a simple idea: to encourage daily reading of scripture.
 Simple ideas can bring forth great change.

 Developing a daily spiritual discipline or practice is crucial for all Christians who wish to be faithful followers of Jesus.
 Saint Augustine and many other great Christians have written about the power of reading the Bible quietly on our own.
 There is no other book in the world that can so transform the human heart, motivate the human spirit, and give us the mind that was in Christ Jesus himself.

 Regular engagement with the Bible develops a strong Christian faith, enhances our experience of worship, and helps to create a more committed, articulate, and contagious Christian.
 This is exactly what the world needs today.